News & announcements

 What's on this page about Freeland:

 The maps shown on this page are Sanborn Fire Insurance Maps, published in 1895.
 They show every building within the town limits.
-My deep thanks go to the friend who helped me to acquire copies of these and other Sanborn maps.
+Thank you to Penn State for digitizing their copies and making them accessible, and my deep thanks go to the friend who helped me to acquire copies of the Freeland Sanborn maps.
 Also thank you to Charlie Gallagher for the links to other Sanborn Freeland maps that he found at Penn State's Libraries' digital collections site.

 The image at left is the map legend, giving the title of the map, some descriptive information, and an index of certain buildings that are labeled on the map.
 As you'll see, the focus is on vulnerability to and protection from fire, so there is information on the legend about Freeland's water facilities and fire department, and as shown in the illustration key there is also information given about what the various buildings were constructed of, suggesting how flammable they would be or how well they might withstand a fire.